There is no greater agony than bearing an untold story inside you.– Maya Angelou

 Right Where I Want You

 Jenna walked down the hall, flat black shoes slapping the marble.
 Her aide, Patricia, was rambling off the remainder of the day’s activities.
 They passed several suits and one was Senator Morse.
 “Mrs. Hawking,” Senator Morse called, after they had passed.
 Jenna grabbed Patricia’s arm and kept the forward momentum going.
 “Don’t evuh stop for…

 Send Cynthia an email.

 On June 27, 2021 my short story Imago Delinquents was accepted for publication at Teleport Magazine!

-My short story How to Survive in the ’30s has been accepted for publication with the Alpha Female Society!
+On March 13, 2021, my short story How to Survive in the ’30s was accepted for publication with the Alpha Female Society!
 Please stop by and have a read.